Compact Proofs of Model Performance via Mechanistic Interpretability: Subcubic proof strategies

 \subsubsection{The max row-diff trick}

-As stated above, we are breaking matrices into their rank one approximation and some noise.
-To bound the noise, i.e.\@ to bound expressions of the form $\prod_i (A_i + E_i) - \prod_i A_i$, where $E_i$ denote the matrix errors, we can use the following trick:
+As stated above, we are breaking matrices into their rank one approximation and some error term.
+To bound the error, i.e.\@ to bound expressions of the form $\prod_i (A_i + E_i) - \prod_i A_i$, where $E_i$ denote the matrix errors, we can use the following trick:

 \begin{lemma}[Max Row-Diff (vector-matrix version)] For a row vector \Vector{a} and a matrix $B$,

 Moreover, for a collection of $n$ row vectors $A_r$, if the shape of $B$ is $m \times p$, the right hand side can be computed for all $r$ in time $\mathcal{O}(n m + m p)$. \end{lemma} \begin{proof}